 Web crawlers usually discover your pages from links within the site and from other online sites.
 Sitemaps supplement this data to allow crawlers that support Sitemaps to pick up all URL’s in the Sitemap and learn about those URL’s using the associated metadata.

-Your sitemap will never be listed publicly on your blog itself, your visitors won’t be viewing or visiting it and you don’t have a need to do anything to keep it current and up to date.
+Your sitemap will never be listed publicly on your site itself, your visitors won’t be viewing or visiting it and you don’t have a need to do anything to keep it current and up to date.

 XML sitemap plugin options

 Using the XML sitemap protocol does not really guarantee that your posts and pages are included in search engines, but it provides hints for web crawlers to do a better job when crawling your site.
 Then for you it is all about you creating some great content and getting the content out to as many people as possible through social media, commenting and other promotional methods.
-Doing this could result in your article getting shared in social media and getting links from other blogs which will make the search engines aware of your content and which will help you rank better for relevant search phrases.
+Doing this could result in your article getting shared in social media and getting links from other pages which will make the search engines aware of your content and which will help you rank better for relevant search phrases.

 The good thing about this is that these plugins update the sitemap automatically when you publish new content so definitely no need to do anything after you activate the plugin.
 Activate it, forget it, it will do the work it does while you can focus on the important tasks like creating content.
 The only other tip I want to give you is to make sure to submit your XML sitemap link to your Google Webmaster Tools account so Google is aware of your sitemap and can index it.